MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex0.md

 ## Task 2 – Enable device onboarding

-To support Endpoint DLP policies later in the lab, you need to enable device onboarding in Microsoft Purview.
-This step ensures devices are ready to track and protect sensitive information.
+To support Endpoint DLP policies later in the lab, you'll enable device onboarding in Microsoft Purview.

 1. In the Microsoft Purview portal, select **Settings** > **Device onboarding** > **Devices**.